Sunday (1994)

-Sunday (1994) is an English-American dream pop band based Los Angeles, California.
-The group consists of Paige Turner from Los Angeles, California, and Lee Newell from Slough, England.
+Sunday (1994) is an English-American dream pop band based in Los Angeles, California.
+The group consists of Paige Turner from Los Angeles, California, Lee Newell from Slough, England and Jason Puma from Lima, Peru.

 History

 Turner and Newell met in 2014, where they began writing songs together for other artists and for advertisements.
 When the COVID-19 pandemic began, the two began the process of writing songs for themselves to release.
 They began uploading songs to TikTok where they instantly received a few thousand views.
 In 2024, they released their debut self-titled EP.
 They followed that release with a deluxe version of the EP.
-In February 2025, the group released a new song titled Doomsday.

-Turner and Newell are currently in a relationship together.
+As of 2024, Turner and Newell had been in a relationship together, as well as creative partners, for a decade.

-On May 9, 2025, they released their second EP: Devotion.
+In February 2025, the group released a new song titled "Doomsday".
+On May 9, 2025, they released their second EP, Devotion.
+A deluxe edition of Devotion was released on March 13, 2026, featuring three additional tracks, "Shame", "Darling, I've Done This Dance Before", and "The Fairground".